Zero-Downtime Helm App Upgrade in Production

 git push origin main

-Applied to CloudCops platform with live user traffic:
+I watched it happen on the CloudCops platform with live traffic:

 # Monitor in ArgoCD